playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 Setting up a directive in Vue sees you creating an object within our `setup` `script`.

-Inside of this object, we'll add a key for `created` and assign it a function in order to let Vue know to run said function when the directive is instantiated.
+Inside this object, we'll add a key for `created` and assign it a function to let Vue know to run said function when the directive is instantiated.

 ```vue
 <!-- App.vue -->